trooperli/sensorFusion/sensorFusion.md

 <img src="https://latex.codecogs.com/svg.latex?\Large&space;y=ax^{3}+bx^{2}+cx+d" />    (1)

 In Eq.
 (1), a represents curvature derivative, b curvature, c heading angle, and d lateral offset.
+Thus, the lane fusion becomes using camera to measure the four variables while using adasis map to obtain the state transition of the four variables.